Rolf Birkhölzer

-Rolf Birkhölzer (born 29 September 1949) is a German former professional footballer who played as a goalkeeper.
+Rolf Birkhölzer (29 September 1949 – 6 March 2026) was a German professional footballer who played as a goalkeeper.

-He started playing football at the age of nineteen for 1.
+Birkhölzer started playing football at the age of nineteen for 1.
 FC Köln.
 He also played for KSV Hessen Kassel, VfB Gießen and TuSpo Ziegenhain in a playing career that lasted thirteen years and finished in 1981.
 He later became the coach of FSV Frankfurt, Schrecksbach, Bad Homburg and TuSpo Ziegenhain.

-Birkhölzer played seven internationals for Germany's youth side.
+He played seven internationals for Germany's youth side.

+Birkhölzer died at his home in Wetzlar, Germany, on 6 March 2026, at the age of 76.